miralem/monaliza/README.md

 # monaliza
-Monaliza is a image faker libraray used to test all sorts of applications where it comes to use of images...
+Monaliza is a image faker library used to test all sorts of applications where it comes to use of images...

 Installation
 ====